Are our practitioners medically trained?

-Are Fillers and botulinum toxin and lasers harmful to me in the future?
+Are Fillers with botulinum toxin and lasers harmful to me in the future?

-There is no evidence to support any harmful effects of lasers or ant wrinkle/filler injections (of the temporary type used in this clinic) in the long term.
+There is no evidence to support any harmful effects of lasers or dermal fillers injections (of the temporary type used in this clinic) in the long term.

 Does Medicare or private health cover any of the costs?